Coolbellup

 Population growth drivers in Coolbellup are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Coolbellup's population was around 9,443 as of November 2025.
-This reflected an increase of 940 people since the 2021 Census, which reported a population of 8,503 people.
-The change was inferred from the estimated resident population of 9,409 in June 2024 and an additional 97 validated new addresses since the Census date.
-This resulted in a density ratio of 2,089 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Coolbellup's growth rate of 11.1% since the 2021 census exceeded the national average of 8.9%, indicating it was a growth leader in the region.
-Overseas migration contributed approximately 57.5% of overall population gains during recent periods, though all drivers including natural growth and interstate migration were positive factors.
+Coolbellup's population was around 9,801 as of February 2026.
+This reflected an increase of 1,298 people, a 15.3% rise since the 2021 Census which reported a population of 8,503.
+The change was inferred from the estimated resident population of 9,409 in June 2024 and an additional 103 validated new addresses since the Census date.
+This resulted in a population density ratio of 2,168 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Coolbellup's growth exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 57.5% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
 Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation.
-The area is expected to grow by 1,515 persons to 2041, reflecting a gain of 15.7% in total over the 17 years.
+Coolbellup is expected to grow by 1,515 persons to 2041, reflecting a gain of 11.5% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population